DimitarAtanassov/arc-model-lab/docs/architecture.md

 - The container runs as a non-root user and excludes model artifacts from the image.
 - Input size is capped at 50,000 characters before tokenization; the tokenizer additionally truncates to `ARC_MAX_INPUT_TOKENS`.
-- `POST /v1/inference:run` can run an inactive model with arbitrary decoding, a privileged operation.
-It has no authentication today; gating it to arc-eval-service's workload identity is a tracked follow-up before it is exposed beyond a trusted network.
+- No endpoint is authenticated today: the service assumes a trusted network with arc-platform as the only caller.
+Every write is `POST /inference`, which serves only active models, so there is no privileged "run an inactive model" surface to gate.
+Adding authentication before the service is exposed more widely is a tracked follow-up.

 ## Deferred capabilities